ianlofs/workwithme.guide-myguide/index.md

 * I typically get up at around 6:30am.
 * I start working around 8am and stop working between 5:00pm and 5:30pm.
-* I am available between ~7am and ~6:30pm for meetings.
+* I am available between 7am and 6:30pm for meetings.

 #### When do you prefer to work alone, versus in groups?
-* I prefer pair programming or 1 on 1s after lunch.
+* I prefer pair programming or 1 on 1s before lunch.
 * I like to work things out on my own before reaching out for help.

 #### How do your energy levels fluctuate throughout the day?